The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 - SQLite: The default in Prefect, and our recommendation for lightweight, single-server deployments.
 SQLite requires essentially no setup.

 - PostgreSQL: Best for connecting to external databases, but does require additional setup (such as Docker).
 Prefect uses the

 pg_trgmextension, so it must be installed and enabled.

 Using the database¶

-A local SQLite database is the default for Prefect Orion, and a local SQLite database is configured on installation.
+A local SQLite database is the default for Prefect.
+A local SQLite database is configured on installation.